 7. Sidewalks.
 Sidewalks shall be constructed on one side of the road along those portions of Richmond Road and Centerville Road which abut the Property.
 These sidewalks shall be constructed prior to issuance of a building permit by the County for the 250th Residential Unit within the Property.
 Should VDOT or other permitting issues delay completion of the sidewalks described in this paragraph, the Owners may be issued building permits beyond 250 Residential Units after bonding compliance with this paragraph.

-8. Public Use Site.
+8. Cash Proffer in Lieu of Public Use Site.